spallya/agentic-ai-training/README.md

 ## Overview

 This repository mirrors the content of the live **Agentic AI training** sessions—offering developers, from beginners to advanced, a sandbox to build, test, and learn through intelligent agent workflows.
+### 🔑 Highlights
+- 🛠 **Real-world scaffolding** – end-to-end examples like article writer agents, MCP servers, and graph-based orchestration.
+- 🔗 **Framework integration** – play with LangChain, Autogen, Crewai, LangGraph, and the emerging MCP protocol.
+- ⚡ **Modular & practical** – simple structure, easy to adapt and extend.
+- 🎯 **Learn by doing** – tweak the code, run the agents, and explore agentic AI in action.
 ---

 ## Key Components